Reallyaravind/merkel_and_patricia/README.md

 If we have even number of nodes, we take 2 consecutive nodes and form the parent layer.
 But if we have odd number of nodes, we take two consecutive nodes until one is left to form the parent layer, and then we repeat the remaining node by copying the hash to the parent layer.

-Similarly the fourth layer is formed using the values of the third layer and so on.
+Similarly the fourth layer is formed using the values of the third layer .

+The final layer or the root of the Merkel Tree is formed by hash value of the last two nodes remaining in top most layer.
+In any case, odd or even leaf nodes, we will always have two nodes in the top most layer.

 ![](images/Merkel%20Tree.png)